 Buying or leasing a car is a significant decision.
 It’s important to understand the financial risk involved when selecting and financing a car and to minimize that risk as much as you can.
 Gap insurance can help with this.
 Like other types of insurance, although you hope you won’t ever need it, having it provides peace of mind and financial relief should the unexpected occur.

-Hopefully this article helped take the guess work out of whether or not purchasing gap insurance makes sense in your specific situation.
+Let us take the guess work out of whether or not gap insurance or any additional coverages makes sense in your specific situation.
+Call The Hartford today at 800-423-6789 to get peace of mind while behind the wheel.